Shredmetal/llmtest/docs/reliability_testing/behavioral_testing_reliability.md

 # Behavioral Testing Reliability - Real-World Industry Specific Testing

 ⚠️ **Important Notice About Semantic Testing**

-This documentation refers to tests originally designed for semantic testing.
-We have since deprecated the semantic testing approach in favor of behavioral testing, as we found it provides a more accurate and useful way to test LLM applications.
-The underlying implementation and reliability testing remain valid, as the core functionality is identical - we've simply improved the conceptual framework to better reflect how the testing actually works.
+This documentation refers to tests originally named semantic assertion.
+We have since deprecated the name `semantic` in favor of behavioral testing, as we found it more accurate describes what we were doing.
+The underlying implementation and reliability testing remain valid, as the core functionality is identical - we've simply improved the conceptual framework to better reflect what the library is actually doing.

 ## Overview